SerialSniffyHeck3r/Simple-Vehicle-Speedometer-I-SHOW-SPEED-based-on-STM32F4-/README.md

 THIS REPOSITORY CONTAINS A COMPLETE BLUEPRINT AND FIRMWARE OF DIY CAR SPEEDO GAUGE AKA "I SHOW SPEED".

-You see, local rental company is trying to permaban me from using car sharing service only because I love to speed, which is something that I will never give a middle finger.
-Cars these days has decent performance, they easily hit 150kph with ease. and they claim that exceeding 150kph is a violation of their terms of service.

 So yeah..
-I needed some device that I can easily carry, install, remove on a rental vehicle, and helps me avoid speeding.
+I needed some device that I can easily carry, install, remove on a vehicle, and helps me avoid speeding.
 My initial thought was to make a device that warns speeding whenever I floor and sending her, with my leftover parts from one of my big main project.
 However, the part that I use is clearly an overkill for this purpose.
 I mean, U-Blox M8 Series chip and STM32F4 for simple speed warning digital karen doesn't make any sense haha.